wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 ** The Opportunity: Bundling of Retail ** <br/>
 In the same way that the banking experience of the middle to low-income users was improved, their shopping experience too can.
 The need for an ** Online to Offline platform** is massive. <br/>
-Let's envision how this platform could look like:
+Let's envision how this platform would look like: <br/>
  1. 3rd Party centric
  2. Data-Driven
  3. An Eco-System